Image courtesy of Dr. Ashan Geeganage

-Nuwarakanda Rajamaha Viharaya is an ancient temple located near the city of Wariyapola.
+Nuwarakanda Rajamaha Viharaya is an ancient temple situated near the town of Wariyapola.

-It is said that King Valagamba took refuge in this temple while fleeing from the South Indian invasion in 104 BCE and completed the temple which was initially built by King Sooratissa.
-There is an underground tunnel through the caves of this temple to the Wewala Ancient Temple which lies nearby.
-Currently, this tunnel has caved in and the entrance to the tunnel has been sealed and a small stupa has been built in front of it.
+It is also believed that King Valagamba sought refuge here while fleeing from a South Indian invasion around 104 BCE.
+He is said to have completed the temple originally started by King Sooratissa.
+An underground tunnel once connected the caves of this temple to the nearby Wewala Ancient Temple.
+However, the tunnel has since collapsed, and its entrance has been sealed off with a small stupa built in front of it.

-It is said that there has been a stupa in the shape of Sanchi which is believed to be the 3rd oldest stupa in Sri Lanka but no indication of this stupa remains today.
-In fact nothing much of the ancient temple has survived today but the Jathra Gala of the stupa can be still seen in the temple.
-There are a few stone pillars marked with the sun and the moon which have been used as lamp stands can be found on the temple premises.
+Historical records suggest that there was once a Sanchi-style stupa at the site, believed to be the third oldest stupa in Sri Lanka, though no visible remains of it exist today.
+Very little of the original ancient temple has survived, but the Jathra Gala (the central relic stone) of the old stupa can still be seen.
+Additionally, a few ancient stone pillars, featuring sun and moon carvings and used as lamp stands, are scattered around the temple grounds.

 Alternate Names : Nuwara Kanda Rajamaha Viharaya, Nuwara Kanda Temple, Nuwarakanda Temple